-The answer to our question usually involves some sort of furniture oil, wax cleaners or various polishes.
+The answer to this question usually involves some sort of furniture oil, wax cleaners or various polishes.
 The ever popular "Lemon Oil" is probably the most popular go to product.....but please don't!!

 Take a look at the pictures and see for yourself.
 The can in the pictures contained emulsified silicone and deionized water and petroleum.
 This can contained zero "Lemon Oil" and zero "Wax" even though that's what was advertised on the front of the can.

 My polish that I use on church pews works fine why should I change?
 If the polish contains wax, silicone or lemon oil throw it out.
 None of these polish ingredients belong on polyurethane or lacquer finished pews and cause the finish damage in the long run.

 What kind of wood polish should I use?